Have your say

 Getting ready to have your say — our top tips

-When public consultation starts, you’ll be able to give a written submission to the select committee (a group of MPs considering the proposed law) through Parliament’s website.
-You can also ask to give an oral submission to the committee, which can be submitted face-to-face, by phone or video conference, and is usually for around 10 minutes.
-Read about how to make a submission to a Parliamentary select committee here.
+Before midnight on Friday, 20 December, you’ll be able to send a written and/or oral (spoken) submission to the select committee (a group of MPs considering the proposed law) through Parliament’s website.
+You can read about how to make a submission here.

 If you have something to say about this law, it’s really important you do share your views and experiences to help change it.
-Here are our top tips for getting ready to use your voice for change, when the time comes.
+Here are our top tips for getting ready to use your voice for change.

-When the select committee calls for submissions on the draft Mental Health Bill, there are a number of ways you can get involved and have your say.
+Public consultation on the draft Mental Health Bill is now open until midnight on Friday, 20 December 2024.
+There are two main ways you can get involved and have your say.

-Please note: Your Mental Health Act submission will be made publicly (and potentially permanently) available by the Government, as part of the law change process.
+Please note: Your submission/s will be made publicly (and potentially permanently) available by the Government, as part of the law change process.
+You can request the Government makes your submission anonymous (publicly available, but without your name attached to it), or private (not publicly available until after the select committee has finished considering the Mental Health Bill).

 If you’re planning on sharing your personal mental distress experiences as part of your submission, we recommend thinking carefully about what you’d like to share.
 Do all of your loved ones know your story?
 Does your story contain information you may not want some people to find, both now and into the future?
 Have you told your story publicly before?
 Sharing your lived experience story publicly can be an emotional process — do you have a support person you can lean on after sharing it?
 You can find more guidance on sharing your lived experience story publicly below.